-On April 25th and 26th, Eric will be a speaker at our Paris Innovation Leader Breakfast Tour, which will explore a variety of topics around the themes of systemic innovation and digital transformation in Enterprise-grade businesses (click here for more details).
+On April 25th and 26th, Eric was the guest speaker at our Paris Innovation Leader Breakfast Tour, which explored a variety of topics around the themes of systemic innovation and digital transformation in Enterprise-grade businesses (click here for more details).

 From 2003 to 2007, I have been in charge of the R&D project portfolio management line of business at a solution provider.
 While looking for better ways to serve this market, I came to the conclusion that the innovation management field had 2 sets of professionals, who did not share much in common with each other:

 - On one side you had the solution providers – continuously adding new capabilities to their software in the hope of helping companies better manage innovation and new product development projects.
 This often resulted in over engineered solutions that practitioners had a hard time to use.

 - On the other side you had the experts – think of Coopers and Edgett, Clayton Christiansen, Henry Chesbrough and Jay Doblin, specializing in innovation theory and promoting new approaches.
 These gurus were directly interacting with companies of all industries, mainly in the US and were offering access to new benchmarks.